r-grandorder/tri-hermes/en/pages/Lostbelt/anastasia.md

 Fujimaru!
 Fujimaru!

 **Goredolf:**
-You may be a cheeky little {(M) bastard /(F) thing}, but I can tell you have sensibilities much more in line with my own.
+You may be a cheeky little [♂ bastard /♀ thing], but I can tell you have sensibilities much more in line with my own.

 **Goredolf:**
 Go on then, YOU tell them!
 Tell them Holmes is making this all up, or wrong, or something!